Astley Hall Museum and Art Gallery

 History, tourist information, and nearby accommodation

-The long gallery, a space for exercise on inclent days, boasts an exceptional shovelboard table, hugely impressive at over 23 feet.
-A recent discovery at Astley is a 17th century Priest Hole beside the fireplace in the first floor Stucco Room.
-As of this writing no entrance to the hiding place has yet been found, and investigations are ongoing.
+The long gallery, a space for exercise on inclement days, boasts an exceptional shovelboard table, hugely impressive at over 23 feet.
+A recent discovery at Astley is a 17th-century Priest Hole beside the fireplace in the first-floor Stucco Room.
+As of this writing, no entrance to the hiding place has yet been found, and investigations are ongoing.

 The house is set in period gardens partly designed by John Webb.